MS in Arts Administration

 International Travel Study Courses

 The Arts Administration program is committed to exposing its students to the growing impact of globalization on the art world.
-As part of the curriculum, arts administration students (with the exception of international students) are required to take an international travel study course.
-Using the resources of Boston University and its partnerships with other institutions abroad, recent courses have been offered in Barcelona, London, and Cuba.
-Arts in Barcelona will be offered again in the spring.
-Comparative Cultural Policy and Administration (London) is offered in the summer.
-Arts in Cuba is offered between semesters.
+US students enrolled in the master’s program are required to take an international travel study course (international students are encouraged to do so as well).
+Using the resources of Boston University and partnerships with other universities abroad, recent courses have been offered in Barcelona, Spain; Dublin, Ireland; Brussels, Belgium; London, England; and Havana, Cuba.
+MET AR 587 The Arts in Barcelona is offered during spring break and MET AR 577 Comparative Cultural Policy and Administration (London/Paris) is offered in the summer.

-Students matriculating in the Arts Administration program are required to have some direct work experience in arts organizations prior to degree conferral.
-A minimum of 6 of the 10 required courses must be completed before the student undertakes the actual fieldwork, although the planning phase may begin earlier.
+Students matriculating in the Arts Administration program are required to have direct work experience in arts organizations prior to degree conferral.
+There are two components to the internship course.
+Through the Internship I course (MET AR 802), students prepare to obtain an internship by honing their interviewing skills, conducting a job search, and working with a network of organizations and alumni to secure an appropriate placement.
+Students must have completed 24 credits prior to taking Internship II (MET AR 803) and undertaking the actual fieldwork.
 The program maintains a formal relationship with a core group of potential host organizations that have been selected for their willingness to work with interns, although it is possible to intern with other organizations as well.
 The student is expected to complete a total of 150 hours of work with the host agency, generally within a single semester.

 Students with four or more years of professional arts organization work experience may waive the internship requirement with their advisor’s written consent.
 If the internship is waived, the student must enroll in a tenth classroom-based course.
-Also, with the permission of the advisor, MET AR 804 Advanced Management and Consulting for Arts Organizations may be substituted for the internship requirement if the student has had two years of full-time professional arts administration work experience.
+Students with at least two years of full-time professional arts administration work experience can substitute MET AR 804 Advanced Management and Consulting for Arts Organizations for the internship with written consent from their advisor.